unity3d-jp/Project_TCC/README.md

 # Project_TCC v.1.0.0
 TCC stands for **Tiny Character Controller**.
-TCC is the best way to make your own game.
+TCC provides a comprehensive solution for creating your own game.

 This repository contains all packages and examples for TCC projects.